|October 2014||September 2014||October 2013|

-The unemployment rate is expected to decline from September to October.
-Most of the seasonal losses in retail trade and leisure and hospitality occurred in September.
+The unemployment rate remained unchanged from September to October.
 Historically, from September to October, in the past 10 years, the unemployment rate declined 9 times and remained unchanged once.
 In the past 10 years, the largest September to October change in the unemployment rate was 0.3 percentage points.

-In Trade, Transportation and Utilities, losses in Transportation, Warehousing and Utilities (-200) and Wholesale Trade (-100) more than offset gains in Retail Trade (+200).
+In Trade, Transportation and Utilities, losses in Transportation, Warehousing and Utilities (-200) and Retail Trade (-100) more than offset gains in Wholesale Trade (+100).

 by Mark Barbano, Labor Market Analyst, Mohawk Valley